 Budget Process

-The Union Council shall submit an Annual Budget for the Union, including a proposed dues policy, to the membership at the Annual Membership Convention for discussion, possible amendment and approval.
+The Union Council shall submit an Annual Budget for the Union, including a proposed dues policy, to the membership by June 30 of the year preceding the year to which the budget relates for discussion, possible amendment and approval.

-The Union Council shall publish its proposed budget to all members at least fifteen (15) days prior to the Annual convention.
+The Union Council shall publish its proposed budget to all members at least fifteen (15) days prior to the deadline set in any given year for voting on the approval/rejection of the proposed budget.

-A majority of the votes cast at the Annual Membership Convention shall be required for approval of the budget.
+A majority of the votes cast shall be required for approval of the budget.

 The budget may be amended by the Membership Council as requested by the Union Council.